 By Eileen Gunn from FamiliesGo!

-Senegal is a hidden gem in Africa — a west coast country that’s much closer to Europe and the U.S. than more popular Southern Africa destinations with a lot of interesting history and culture.
+Senegal is a hidden gem in Africa — a west coast country that’s much closer to Europe and the U.S. than more popular Southern African destinations with a lot of exciting history and culture.

 One of its more outstanding destinations is Lac Rose (the Pink Lake), a UNESCO world heritage site 23 miles up the coast from Dakar.
-The endpoint for the Paris-Dakar rally, it gets its distinct pink hue from bacteria mixing with its extremely high saline content.
+The endpoint for the Paris-Dakar rally gets its distinct pink hue from bacteria mixing with its highly high saline content.

 Pin it for later